Lead Apron Patterns

 A lead apron pattern refers to the design and coverage style of the apron.
 It decides how the radiation protection core material is arranged around the body.

-Weight distribution How the apron load is carried on the body
+Weight Distribution Affects how the apron load is carried on the shoulders, back and body.

 A Frontal Protection Lead Apron provides radiation protection mainly on the front side of the body.
 It is suitable when the user generally faces the radiation source and back-side exposure is not a major concern.